SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 ## Single core VS Multi Core
 - 1 core execute 1 thread at a moment
 - 1 core = 1 chip = 1 thread at a moment
-- quard core = 4 chip = 4 thread at a moment
+- Quad core = 4 chip = 4 thread at a moment
 - hyper threading = 2 threads in same chip
 - example = i7 12650H (My laptop)
 	 - having 10 core and 16 threads